Stamkos, Lightning beat Kings 4-2 in somber Staples Center - WHIZ News

-The arena held a somber pregame ceremony honoring Bryant and the other eight victims of Sunday’s helicopter crash.
-Bryant’s two retired jersey numbers hang high on the walls of the building, which was the retired Los Angeles Lakers superstar’s home for the final 17 years of his two-decade career.
+Staples Center held a somber pregame ceremony honoring Bryant and the other eight victims of Sunday’s helicopter crash.
+Bryant’s two retired jersey numbers hang high on the walls of the building, which was his home for the final 17 years of his two-decade career.

+“It certainly wasn’t easy,” Kings captain Anze Kopitar said of the ceremony.
+“Even though you know it’s coming, you still get choked up, obviously.
+The stature of Kobe, not just in this building, but literally all over the world, it’s going to sting for a while. … We’re trying to obviously show appreciation and respect to Mamba before the game, and that’s about it.
+You still get choked up, really.
+At least I did.”

-Both teams played with stickers on their helmets with Bryant’s two uniform numbers, No. 8 and No. 24, superimposed on a gold heart along with “Kobe” and “Gigi” for Bryant’s 13-year-old daughter, Gianna, who also perished in the crash.
-In addition, all the Kings’ players showed up to Staples Center wearing Bryant’s jersey, while the Lightning donned purple T-shirts featuring the same logo on the helmet stickers before the game.
+Both teams wore the gold stickers honoring Bryant and his 13-year-old daughter, Gianna, who also perished in the crash.
+While the Kings all wore Bryant’s jersey before the game, the Lightning donned purple T-shirts featuring the same logo on the helmet stickers.

+“Just to walk down here to Staples Center before the game and, gosh, the love that’s shown for him outside the arena,” Tampa Bay coach Jon Cooper said.
+“It just gives you time to reflect and sit there and understand how much he meant to this city. … It was a weird first couple of minutes of the game, because there was just no emotion on either side.
+Once some bodies got banged, it turned into a hockey game, but like I said, a very well-done and tasteful tribute.”

 Tyler Johnson also scored, Andrei Vasilevskiy made 32 saves and Stamkos added an empty-net goal in the final second of the Lightning’s first win in two games after their 10-day break.